jhurlocker/llama-stack-ReAct/README.md

 Welcome to the Llama Stack with ReACT Agent Kickstart!

-Use this to quickly deploy Llama 3.2-3B on vLLM with Llama Stack and ReACT agents in your OpenShift AI environment.
+Use this to quickly deploy Llama 3.2-3B or Llama 4 Scout on vLLM with Llama Stack and ReACT agents in your OpenShift AI environment.

 To see how it's done, jump straight to [installation](#install).